espocrm/documentation/docs/administration/bpm-activities.md

 * `{$attribute}` – attribute of target record
 * `{$$variable}` – process variable (defined by Script Task)

-Users can also add Process User Tasks **dashlet** on their dashboard to see their actual process user tasks.
+Users can also add the Process User Tasks **dashlet** on their dashboard to see their active process user tasks.

 ### Displaying on detail view

-It's possible to display process task on the target entity detail view.
+It's possible to display Process User Tasks on the detail view of the target entity.

 #### Using Report Panels

-You can utilize *Report Panels* feature to display process tasks on the record detail view.
-Create a list report that shows all user tasks (no filters).
-Then create a report panel (from administration) for needed entity type with this list report selected.
+You can utilize the *Report Panels* feature to display process tasks on the record detail view.
+Create a Report of the List type that shows all Process User Tasks (no filters).
+Then, create a Report Panel (Administration > Report Panels) for the needed entity type with this list Report selected.

 #### Using created relationship

-It's possible to create Children-to-Parent relationship between some entity type and User Task, then User Tasks will be available in *Relationships* layout of that entity type.
-Go to Administration > Entity Manager > BpmnUserTask > Relationships > edit Children-to-Parent, check your entity type at *Foreign Fields*.
+It's possible to create a Children-to-Parent relationship between some entity type and the Process User Task, then Process User Tasks will be available in the *Bottom* layout of that entity type.
+Go to Administration > Entity Manager > BpmnUserTask > Relationships > edit Children-to-Parent, check your entity type in *Foreign Fields*.

 ### Resolution

-It's possible to check the resolution of the passed user task in diverging gateways or conditional events, making ramification in the process flow depending on the resolution.
-User Task resolution is available in conditions of gateways and conditional events.
+It's possible to check a resolution of a passed Process User Task with diverging gateways or conditional events.
+This allows for making ramifications in the process flow depending on a resolution.
+The User Task resolution is available in conditions of gateways and conditional events.

-The resolution (as well as any user task field) can be also accessed further in the flow with formula:
+The resolution (as well as any User Task field) can be also accessed further in the flow with Formula:

 ```
 $resolution = bpm\createdEntity\attribute('USER_TASK_ELEMENT_ID', 'resolution');
 $resolutionNote = bpm\createdEntity\attribute('USER_TASK_ELEMENT_ID', 'resolutionNote');
 ```

-The element ID can be obtained from the user task's detail view.
+The element ID can be obtained from the User Task's detail view.

 ### Canceling

-Created User Task can be canceled by a process.
+A created User Task can be canceled by a process.
 There are two ways:

-1. Using 'Update Created Record' action (within Task activity), setting 'Is Canceled' field to 'true'.
+1. Using 'Update Created Record' action (within a Task activity), setting 'Is Canceled' field to 'true'.
-2. Using interrupting boundary event (attached to User Task activity).
+2. Using interrupting boundary event (attached to the User Task activity).

 ![User Task](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/task-user.png)